klok0693/demo/documentation/testing_strategy.md

 This approach introduces additional complexity:

-🔍 Test classes from the core module must be visible to tests in the javafx module
+🔍 Test classes from the core module must be visible to tests in the platform's modules

 📦 Maven does not expose test classes by default

 To address this:
  - Tests from the core module are packaged into a **test-only JAR**
- - This JAR is added as a test dependency to the javafx module
+ - This JAR is added as a test dependency to the javafx and swing modules

 This is achieved using **Maven’s test-JAR packaging** and dependency configuration.